nsarode/nsarode.github.io/_posts/2025-06-18-amazonq_build_games_challenge_June2025.md

 ## Getting Started with Amazon Q

 The [challenge webpage](https://community.aws/content/2y6egGcPAGQs8EwtQUM9KAONojz/build-games-challenge-build-classics-with-amazon-q-developer-cli) was well documented and had links to all the necessary steps to get set up.
 The process began with a simple conversation with Amazon Q through its CLI interface.
-I described what I wanted to build -- "a first-person duck hunting game built using `Ursina` python game-engine, with score tracking, time limits, and increasing difficulty".
-And asked it to create a file titled `duckhunt_instructions.txt` and "Add to it instructions and requirements that you know you will need to create a game with minimum additional input".
-To my surprise, the file was thorough and gave me the impression that Amazon Q understood the concept pretty well with just that simple prompt.
+I described what I wanted to build -- "a first-person duck hunting game built using `Ursina` python game-engine, with score tracking, time limits, and increasing difficulty.
+Please create a file named `duckhunt_instructions.txt` and add to it instructions and requirements that you know you will need to create a game with minimum additional input from me".
+To my surprise, the generated file was thorough and gave me the impression that Amazon Q understood the concept pretty well with just that simple prompt.

 I opted for Ursina engine, because all example blog posts on the challenge page used `pygame` and figured `ursina` (listed by Google as one of the top 3 python based game-engines available) could be a good challenge to test it with.
 Nevermind that I have used neither of those game-engines ever in my life!

 ## From Concept to Playable Game